 One example is some Florida license plates on display, which have a graphic of the Challenger space shuttle on them.
 Fees from these license plates went towards benefitting the Astronaut Memorial Fund after the disastrous accident that cost the Challenger astronauts their lives.

 Another example is a small Snoopy doll on display.
 This museum explains how Snoopy became a temporary mascot for NASA during its early years, which is something we did not learn about at KSC.

 What Else You’ll See and Learn at American Space Museum

-There, we learned about Wally Funk, a former astronaut during the 1960s who helped our minds bridge the gap between space travel back then and present-day missions.
+In the Women in Space Gallery, we learned about Wally Funk.
+She was an astronaut during the 1960s.
+Learning about her helped our minds bridge the gap between space travel back in the 60s and present-day missions in the 21st century.

 American Space Museum Founding